Furry, arctic adventures with Cecilia Blomdahl

 "We don't have any running water, but we do have a view of 7 massive glaciers on the other side of the fjord – That beats having a shower at home any day."

 We picked the brains of Cecilia Blomdahl – Arctic cabin girl, dog lover, and nature addict living on Svalbard.
-Not does only her Instagram page give us extreme travel cravings - we also fell in virtual love with her furry travel companion and thought there might be more women out there who's curious about what it's like bringing a doggy outdoors.
+Not does only her Instagram page give us extreme travel cravings - we also fell in virtual love with her furry travel companion and thought there might be more women out there who's curious about what it's like bringing a doggy on outdoor adventures.

 Can you give us a brief introduction to your fluffy friend?